-Saylor, a Republican, was the representative for Pennsylvania's 12th congressional district from 1973 to 1974.
+Saylor was the representative for Pennsylvania’s 12th congressional district and was a Republican.
+He served from 1973 to 1974.

 Saylor is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).